Russia '100%' certain to invade Ukraine, Inhofe says he's been told

 Inhofe said he doesn't know what to think.

-"If you have some someone who can answer that question, tell me," said Inhofe.
+"If you have someone who can answer that question, tell me," he said.

 Formerly the chairman of the Senate Armed Services Committee and currently its top-ranking Republican, Inhofe has long fretted about Ukraine's fate and was harshly critical of the Obama administration's refusal to supply large-scale weapons systems to the country.
-He poked current President Biden's handling of the situation, saying Biden waited too long to take action against Russia.
+He poked at Biden's handling of the situation, saying the president waited too long to take action against Russia.

 "He should have done this a long time ago," said Inhofe.
 "We said that. … We told the president what to do, and they didn't do it.
 They didn't think this would be a serious problem."